filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

 php artisan make:filament-importer Product --generate
 ```

-> If your table contains ENUM columns, the `doctrine/dbal` package we use is unable to scan your table and will crash.
-Hence, Filament is unable to generate the columns for your importer if it contains an ENUM column.
-Read more about this issue [here](https://github.com/doctrine/dbal/issues/3819#issuecomment-573419808).

 ## Defining importer columns

 To define the columns that can be imported, you need to override the `getColumns()` method on your importer class, returning an array of `ImportColumn` objects: